arsoninstigator/notion/template-one/README.md

-# notion ♡
-a series of notion pages (all-access dashboard, planners, trackers, journals, to-do lists, relevant school notes etc.) created by me to manage my schoolwork + personal projects efficiently and curate my life through the use of cute and aesthetic notes, widgets and visually appealing fonts and icons.

 # template one — dashboard / life organizer
 cutesy minimal dashboard to keep track of everything someone in high school (esp me) might need <br>
 ps. i added placeholder text so i could post the screenshots before doxxing myself entirely